DavidLGoldberg/qolor/README.md

 All colors of tables are deterministic and based on their name.
 They will be the same on any Atom editor anywhere!

+(Please feel free to take screen shots and text samples of broken cases and create issues)

 ## Installation

     apm install qolor